gbolly/dash-chat/CONTRIBUTING.md

 ```
 git push origin new-branch-name
 ```
-5. Go to your fork https://github.com/<your-github-username>/dash-chat and create a pull request off of your branch against the https://github.com/gbolly/dash-chat repo.
+5. Go to your fork https://github.com/`<your-github-username>`/dash-chat and create a pull request off of your branch against the https://github.com/gbolly/dash-chat repo.

 NB:
-- If necessary, create a new file for large and reusable components.
-Ensure to reflect props that are required in `src/lib/components/ChatComponent.js`.
+- If necessary, create a new file for large and reusable components in the `src` directory.
+Ensure to reflect props that are required in `src/lib/components/ChatComponent.js` and updating the `ChatComponent.propTypes` and `ChatComponent.defaultProps`.
-- The demo app is in `src/demo` and you will import your example component code into your demo app.

 - Test your code in a Python environment:
     1. Build your code
         ```
-        $ npm run build
+        $ npm run build:py
         ```
-    2. Run and modify the `usage.py` sample dash app:
+    2. Modify and run the `usage.py` sample dash app:
         ```
         $ python usage.py
         ```
 - Write tests for your component.
-    - A sample test is available in `tests/test_usage.py`, it will load `usage.py` and you can then automate interactions with selenium.
+    - Update test cases for to reflect the new changes for both the React component in `tests/js-unit` and integration test for Python in `tests/test_chat_component.py`, it will load `usage.py` and you can then automate interactions with selenium.
-    - Run the tests with `$ pytest tests`.
+    - Run the tests with `$ pytest tests` and `$ npm tests`.
-    - The Dash team uses these types of integration tests extensively.
-Browse the Dash component code on GitHub for more examples of testing (e.g. https://github.com/plotly/dash-core-components)
-- Add custom styles to your component by putting your custom CSS files into your distribution folder (`dash_chat`).
-    - Make sure that they are referenced in `MANIFEST.in` so that they get properly included when you're ready to publish your component.
-    - Make sure the stylesheets are added to the `_css_dist` dict in `dash_chat/__init__.py` so dash will serve them automatically when the component suite is requested.
 - [Review your code](./review_checklist.md)

 ### Create a production build and publish: